VaibhavArora314/Link-Shortener/README.md

 # Link Shotener
 This is link shortener app made in Django(4.1.1).
 You can shorten your urls with or without logging in.
 After logging in, you can see more about your shortened urls on a separate page.
 All the urls which are shortened while you are logged in can be seen on this page with the no of visits.
+Project is live [here](https://small-urls.vercel.app/).

 # Instructions